ROC Calculator

 • AUC < 0.5 represents a model that is worse than a random decision.
 It indicates that the direction of the decision is incorrect, and we should reverse the decision.
 In this case, the new AUC will be greater than 0.5 (New AUC = 1 - AUC).

-For example, if the model states that a person is sick when the test result is greater than 244, we should change it to indicate that the person is sick when the test result is less than 244.
+For example, if the model states that a person is sick when the classification model result is greater than 244, we should change it to indicate that the person is sick when the classification model result is less than 244.

 Glossary